 Cities across America are implementing building performance standards that require older buildings to reduce energy consumption or face escalating fines.
 Denver's Energize Denver ordinance, New York City's Local Law 97, and Boston's BERDO are forcing buildings to retrofit HVAC systems, windows, insulation, and mechanical systems at costs of $30,000-$80,000 per unit.
 These costs are passed through to unit owners as special assessments.

-3. The Insurance Crisis
+3. The Condo Insurance Crisis 2026

 4. Metro District Taxation

 In states like Colorado, metro district taxes add 50-80 mills on top of standard property tax rates.
 Many condo buyers don't discover these taxes until after closing.
-A metro district mill levy of 60 mills on a $400,000 condo adds $24,000 per year in taxes — on top of the county property tax.
+A metro district mill levy of 60 mills on a $400,000 condo adds $24,000 per year in taxes.
+On top of the county property tax.

 5. Pension-Driven Property Taxes